rambo782/Sublime-text-4/README.md

-Hi, The Project has been moved to a different repository. <br>
+Hi, The Guide has been moved to a different repository. <br>
 Click Here to visit: [https://github.com/CyberTitus/Crack-Sublime](https://github.com/CyberTitus/Crack-Sublime)